takaset16/LatentDA/README.md

 --loop: seed for repeated trainings with different initial weights
 --mean_visual: Width of averaging when displaying value trends
 --flag_defaug: 1 when using default DA to input
---flag_sign: 1 when using the sign function on AdaLASE and gradient descent ALS
+--flag_sign: 1 when using the sign function on AdaLASE and gradient descent AdaLASE